In this packed digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual

 Content writers are a crucial part of Ahrefs’ phenomenal success.
 Here’s how their writing team produces superduper content.

 Ahrefs has an in-house team of content writers.
-An important part of their content creation workflow is peer review.
+An important part of their content creation strategy workflow is peer review.

 Every piece of content they publish gets reviewed by fellow team members.

 From the topic choice to outline and examples, other team members have a say.
 They critique the piece and make suggestions for improvement.
 Therefore, the finished product becomes well-rounded and sparkles more.